TomHarrop/ird-5acc-paper/ms/si_list.md

 Most genes in cluster 5 have negative L~2~FCs between BM and SM in *O. rufipogon*, *O. barthii* and *O. glaberrima*, but L~2~FCs in *O. sativa indica* are closer to zero.

 **Figure S10 phenotyping-mpl**.
-Detailed phenotyping of the five Oryza accessions used for RNAseq.
+Phenotyping of the five *Oryza* accessions used for RNAseq.

 **Table S1 Plantinfo**.
 Rice accessions used in this study.